 In 2006, SPEO attained 501(c)3 federal income tax exempt status from the IRS.

-Over the years, SPEO members have mentored local minority- and women-owned business enterprise (MBE/WBE) firms and provided networking and sub-consulting opportunities.
-SPEO has also provided scholarships to potential future engineers and scientists, enabling them to attend post-secondary school.
+Over the years, SPEO members have mentored local minority and women-owned business enterprises (MBEs/WBEs) and provided networking and sub-consulting opportunities.
+SPEO has also provided educational grants to support programs that enable and empower our region’s potential future engineers and scientists through exposure and discovery of STEM concepts.

 The mission of Southwestern Pennsylvania Engineering Outreach is to: